temporalio/documentation/docs/content/what-is-a-child-workflow-execution.md

 A Child Workflow Execution is a Workflow Execution that is spawned from within another Workflow.

-A Workflow Execution can be both a Parent and a Child Workflow Execution, as any Workflow can spawn another Workflow.
+A Workflow Execution can be both a Parent and a Child Workflow Execution because any Workflow can spawn another Workflow.

 <CenteredImage
 imagePath="/diagrams/parent-child-workflow-execution-relationship.svg"